fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * Use the link provided to download the PSI software. *Do not* use any version you have from a previous Linux Foundation exam - uninstall that first and prior to launching the exam.
 * Install and run it
 * It will then do a system check - here is where you will need your admin privileges!
     * **IMPORTANT** Just because your machine passed the system check you ran from the Linux Foundation portal page _does not_ guarantee you will get through this section unscathed!
-That initial check is only for basic compatibility.
+That initial check is only for basic compatibility as the browser app does not have full permissions to check everything that will be checked by the installed PSI software.
     * It will check only [one monitor is active](https://github.com/kodekloudhub/community-faq#can-i-use-multiple-monitors).
     * It will check that your microphone and camera are working.
     * It will check that required outgoing ports are not blocked (likely if you're connected to a [corporate network](https://github.com/kodekloudhub/community-faq#can-i-use-a-corporate-device)).